wso2/docs-is/en/docs/develop/extend/myaccount/configure-my-account.md

 }
 ```

-Set the `enabled` attribute to `false` to disable Applications altogether.
+Set the `enabled` attribute to `false` to disable applications altogether.

 The applications feature does not have a sub-feature.